Skip to content

 -device cuda:0 \

--out_fpath ecoli_catapro_output.csv
+-out_fpath output/machine_learning/catapro_output.csv

 View the generated report